 But the real issue and challenge here is that for this approach to work as intended, training and retraining must become part of a “life time learning” culture and approach to employment.
 This culture must be understood and embraced by all or most workers –not just at Amazon, but everywhere.

 And here is the thing.
 All this sounds good.
 But in reality it is hard, really hard.
 Human beings are of course intelligent and generally flexible, adaptable and capable of learning new things.
 However, for millennia, with very few exceptions, (craftsmen, artists, scientists, and very few inventors), a person’s occupation consisted in doing again and again (until they retired) what they learnt as a young person, And this applied even to the few who went to school and/or apprenticeship programs.
-Even after the onset of industrial revolution, the new factory workers usually learnt and practiced a few, relatively simple manual tasks.
+Even after the onset of the industrial revolution, the new factory workers usually learnt and practiced a few, relatively simple manual tasks.
 Their jobs were about repeating the same operation again and again.

 Change was slow